 Save an up-to-date CV on a cloud service

 This is paramount if you need to send a CV in a hurry.
-Most operating systems have their own online drive, Google Drive Dropbox, and OneDrive to name a few.
+Most operating systems have their own online drive, Google Drive Dropbox, and OneDrive to name a few – but there are many other options out there.
 On your laptop, or document editor app, save an up-to-date CV on the drive.

 When you need to send your resumé, simply access the CV on your phone and attach it to the job application.
 In an ideal world you’ll be able to tailor the CV to the job application.
 However, desperate times call for desperate measures.
 Unless…